Use the following guide to set up your camera to capture exposures ready for HDReal® processing.

 Set Auto Exposure Bracketing

-Press the FORMAT button on top and rotate the main command dial to select Matrix Metering.
+Press the Metering Selector lock button on top and rotate the Metering Selector to select 3D Color Matrix Metering.
 This is so the camera meters across the whole scene.

 Turn off Long Exposure Noise Reduction